vitessio/website/content/en/docs/19.0/user-guides/schema-changes/table-lifecycle.md

 - The table `_vt_DROP_6ace8bcef73211ea87e9f875a4d24e90_20210921170000` is eligible to be dropped on `2021-09-21 17:00:00`

 {{< info >}}
-Starting Vitess `v20``, the table naming format will change.
+Starting in Vitess `v20`, the table naming format will change.
 Tables will be named like so:

 - `_vt_hld_6ace8bcef73211ea87e9f875a4d24e90_20200915120410_`
 - `_vt_prg_6ace8bcef73211ea87e9f875a4d24e90_20200915120410_`
 - `_vt_evc_6ace8bcef73211ea87e9f875a4d24e90_20200915120410_`
 - `_vt_drp_6ace8bcef73211ea87e9f875a4d24e90_20200915120410_`

-Version `v19` supports the new naming format, but does not generate any tables in this format.
-Version `v20` will generate tables in the new format, and will support the old format.
+`v19` supports the new naming format, but does not generate any tables in this format. `v20` will generate tables in the new format, and will support the old format.
 Support for old format will be dropped in `v21` or later.
 {{< /info >}}

 ## Automated lifecycle